MatthiasReining/pure-es6/README.md

 - routing
 - i18n *[ok]*

-The usage of ES6 should work without additional libraries like babel.js
+The usage of ES6 should work without translation libraries like babel.js.
+For enabling ES6 functionality only polyfill should be used.
+With polyfill can be removed in an easy way as soon as all browsers supports the extended functionality (see https://www.webcomponents.org/polyfills/)

 - Chrome *[ok]*
 - Firefox *[ok]*